This is a guest post

 Have a Clear Out

-Buy and sell sites such as Depop and eBay are great for when you have good quality items that you no longer use or wear.
-It can take a little time, especially if you’re new to using it and you have a lot of stuff, but once you get the hang of it, you will enjoy seeing things that have been gathering dust in your home, turn to money in your pocket instead.
+Buy and sell sites such as Depop and eBay.
+These are great for when you have good quality items that you no longer use or wear.
+It can take a little time, but once you get the hang of it, you will enjoy seeing things that have been gathering dust in your home, turn to money in your pocket instead.
 How about putting away the money you make, and seeing how much you manage to save?